 - The basic needs of plants and animals

-- The lifecycles of various living things
+- To explore the lifecycles of various living things

-- To stimulate curiosity, wonder, imagination and questioning and allow for intentional teaching practice.
+- To stimulate curiosity, wonder, imagination and questioning and allow for intentional teaching practice

-- Respect for living and non-living things and develop an awareness of the interdependence between land, plants and animals.
+- Respect for living and non-living things and develop an awareness of the interdependence between land, plants and animals

 Living things have a variety of external features and live in different places where their basic needs, including food, water and shelter, are met (VCSSU042)